Mojahedin of the Islamic Revolution Organization: Dissolution

 The organization dissolved in 1986 as a result of tensions between the leftist and rightist members.

 Legacy

-Left-wing members of the organization decided to resume activities in 1991 and established leftist Mojahedin of the Islamic Revolution of Iran Organization (adding the words “of Iran” to the name) which later emerged as a reformist party.
-Some right-wing members founded Society of Devotees of the Islamic Revolution in late-1990s.
+Left-wing members of the organization decided to resume activities in 1991 and established Mojahedin of the Islamic Revolution of Iran Organization (adding the words “of Iran” to the name) which later emerged as a reformist party.
+Some right-wing members founded Society of Devotees of the Islamic Revolution in 1995.